-In 2008: Access Bank acquired 88% of the shares of Omnifinance Bank, which was established in 1996.
+Six years later: in 2008, Access Bank acquired 88% of the shares of Omnifinance Bank, which was established in 1996.
 It also acquired 90% of Banque Privée du Congo, which South African investors had established in 2002.
 The bank went ahead to acquired 75% of the shares of Bancor SA, in Rwanda.
 Bancor had been established in 1995 and reorganized in 2001.
 In September, the Bank opened a subsidiary in Freetown, Sierra Leone, and then in October, the bank opened subsidiaries in Lusaka, Zambia and in London, United Kingdom and while Finbank (Burundi) joined the Access Bank network but exited the group in 2014.

 Three years later, in 2011: Access Bank talks with the Central Bank of Nigeria to acquire Intercontinental Bank plc and that is how Intercontinental Bank became a subsidiary of Access Bank plc, which recapitalized the former and acquired a 75% majority interest in its stock.
 By the combined effect of the restoration of Net Asset Value (NAV) to zero by AMCON and N50billion capital injection by Access Bank plc is that Intercontinental Bank now operates as a well-capitalized bank, with shareholders funds of N50billion and Capital Adequacy Ratio (CAR) of 24%, well above the 10% regulatory threshold.